 *Energy expenditure (calories) based on a 45-minute workout with constant intensity

-Lower intensity exercise has its place in your workout plan, especially if you are a beginner.
-But don’t keep from pushing harder because you think a lower intensity workout will create a magic fat burning zone.
-As you become fit, start incorporating higher intensity bouts into your workouts to maximize your weight loss efforts.
+Low-intensity exercise has its place in your workout plan, especially if you are a beginner.
+But don't hold back your intensity level because you think a lower intensity workout will create a magic fat-burning zone.
+As you become fit, start incorporating high-intensity intervals into your workouts to maximize your fitness and weight loss.